Victory Capital Management Inc. Sells 101,009 Shares of VictoryShares Dividend Accelerator ETF (NASDAQ:VSDA)

-Victory Capital Management Inc. cut its holdings in VictoryShares Dividend Accelerator ETF (NASDAQ:VSDA – Get Rating) by 4.3% in the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The firm owned 2,235,604 shares of the company’s stock after selling 101,009 shares during the period.
-Victory Capital Management Inc. owned 49.68% of VictoryShares Dividend Accelerator ETF worth $88,323,000 as of its most recent SEC filing.
+Victory Capital Management Inc. lessened its position in VictoryShares Dividend Accelerator ETF (NASDAQ:VSDA – Get Rating) by 4.3% during the third quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The fund owned 2,235,604 shares of the company’s stock after selling 101,009 shares during the period.
+Victory Capital Management Inc. owned 49.68% of VictoryShares Dividend Accelerator ETF worth $88,323,000 at the end of the most recent reporting period.

-Several other institutional investors and hedge funds also recently bought and sold shares of the business.
-Pinnacle Financial Partners Inc. boosted its holdings in VictoryShares Dividend Accelerator ETF by 5.1% in the 3rd quarter.
-Pinnacle Financial Partners Inc. now owns 263,880 shares of the company’s stock worth $10,425,000 after buying an additional 12,723 shares during the period.
-LPL Financial LLC lifted its stake in VictoryShares Dividend Accelerator ETF by 57.4% in the 2nd quarter.
-LPL Financial LLC now owns 233,496 shares of the company’s stock worth $9,673,000 after purchasing an additional 85,114 shares in the last quarter.
-Investors Research Corp lifted its stake in VictoryShares Dividend Accelerator ETF by 19.6% in the 2nd quarter.
-Investors Research Corp now owns 131,729 shares of the company’s stock worth $5,457,000 after purchasing an additional 21,618 shares in the last quarter.
-Silver Oak Securities Incorporated lifted its stake in VictoryShares Dividend Accelerator ETF by 51.0% in the 3rd quarter.
-Silver Oak Securities Incorporated now owns 116,767 shares of the company’s stock worth $4,613,000 after purchasing an additional 39,420 shares in the last quarter.
-Finally, Commonwealth Equity Services LLC lifted its stake in VictoryShares Dividend Accelerator ETF by 1.3% in the 2nd quarter.
-Commonwealth Equity Services LLC now owns 112,754 shares of the company’s stock worth $4,670,000 after purchasing an additional 1,469 shares in the last quarter.
+A number of other large investors have also added to or reduced their stakes in the company.
+Baird Financial Group Inc. grew its holdings in VictoryShares Dividend Accelerator ETF by 3.0% in the 2nd quarter.
+Baird Financial Group Inc. now owns 9,530 shares of the company’s stock worth $395,000 after acquiring an additional 279 shares during the last quarter.
+Newbridge Financial Services Group Inc. boosted its stake in shares of VictoryShares Dividend Accelerator ETF by 23.8% during the 2nd quarter.
+Newbridge Financial Services Group Inc. now owns 2,915 shares of the company’s stock valued at $121,000 after purchasing an additional 561 shares in the last quarter.
+Cambridge Investment Research Advisors Inc. boosted its stake in shares of VictoryShares Dividend Accelerator ETF by 3.9% during the 3rd quarter.
+Cambridge Investment Research Advisors Inc. now owns 15,273 shares of the company’s stock valued at $603,000 after purchasing an additional 574 shares in the last quarter.
+Aspire Private Capital LLC bought a new stake in shares of VictoryShares Dividend Accelerator ETF during the 2nd quarter valued at about $35,000.
+Finally, Thoroughbred Financial Services LLC boosted its stake in shares of VictoryShares Dividend Accelerator ETF by 15.7% during the 3rd quarter.
+Thoroughbred Financial Services LLC now owns 7,746 shares of the company’s stock valued at $306,000 after purchasing an additional 1,051 shares in the last quarter.

 VictoryShares Dividend Accelerator ETF Increases Dividend